fabio-litscher/soccer-toto/README.md

 # soccer-toto
-first commit

-# Webapp for betting at soccer championships
+meteor based webapp for betting on soccer championships